ShortMap/ShortMap/README.md

     `ant clean`
     `ant`

 * When ShortMap is built, 4 jars are created inside the build folder.
-Copy these 4 jars into the hadoop-common folder.
+Copy these 4 jars into the ShortMap folder.

 ##Configure ShortMap